-Cyclists can pair Muscle Tension Intervals with weight training for cycling for an even better physiological adaptation.
+Cyclists can pair Muscle Tension Intervals with weight training for cycling, for an even better physiological adaptation.
 Prior to weight training, muscle tension intervals prepare the legs for the forces they will encounter in the gym and therefore are a large part of our Fall Foundation Training.

-As we leave the 2019 season behind, do you feel that your biggest weakness was not having enough strength?
+As athletes transition from Summer to Fall and review their seasons, many feel their biggest weakness was not having enough ‘strength’.
 This is something I often hear from athletes.
 Many think: “I need to spend more time in the gym”, however that’s not always the answer, as this challenge can be targeted on and off the bike.

-The key is being able to apply any built strength directly to the pedals, and the solution is to pair a gym program with an exercise on the bike that builds sustainable strength, all while keeping you aerobic.
+The key is being able to apply any built strength directly to the pedals, and the solution is to pair a gym program with an exercise on the bike that builds sustainable strength, all while keeping the movement specific to cycling biomechanics.
 This exercise is commonly referred to as Muscle Tension work.

 After you have mastered a few five minute efforts (2×5) you want to slowly bump up the duration of the intervals.
 A good multi week progression would look like this: